zktanvir/RO-BOT/README.md

 # Overview
 <p>
 RO-BOT is a multi-purpose discord bot.
 You can use it as a admin bot or use this as a python compiler in discord(but that feature is available only for owners. so, if you want to use it you have to self-host it).
 You can manage this bot from discord also.
+Click [here](https://discord.com/api/oauth2/authorize?client_id=767393624454332459&scope=bot) to invite it in your server
 </p>

 # Installation
 ```py